bifurcationkit/BifurcationKit.jl/README.md

 | Bogdanov-Takens / Bautin / Cusp / Zero-Hopf / Hopf-Hopf normal forms | Yes| Yes|  | :heavy_check_mark: |
 | Branching from Bogdanov-Takens points to Fold / Hopf curve | No | `AbstractVector` | |  |

-## To do or grab
-Without a priority order:

-- [ ] improve compatibility with `DifferentialEquations.jl`
-- [ ] Add interface to other iterative linear solvers (cg, minres,...) from IterativeSolvers.jl